Fracture (2007 film)

-Fracture is a 2007 legal crime psychological thriller film directed by Gregory Hoblit and written by Daniel Pyne and Glenn Gers.
+Fracture is a 2007 legal psychological thriller film directed by Gregory Hoblit and written by Daniel Pyne and Glenn Gers.
 Starring Anthony Hopkins and Ryan Gosling, it follows a man (Hopkins) who shoots his unfaithful wife and then engages in a battle of wits with a young assistant district attorney (Gosling).
 The supporting cast includes David Strathairn, Rosamund Pike, Embeth Davidtz, Billy Burke, Cliff Curtis, Fiona Shaw, and Bob Gunton.

-Upon its premiere on April 20, 2007, the film received generally positive reviews from critics, who praised its performances (particularly those of Hopkins and Gosling), style, and tension, though some criticized the plot as clichéd.
-It was a box office success, earning $92 million against a $10 million budget.
+Upon its premiere on April 20, 2007, the film received generally positive reviews from critics, who praised its performances (particularly those of Hopkins and Gosling), style, and tension, though some criticized the plot as implausible.
+It was a box office success, earning $92 million worldwide.

 Plot

 Theodore "Ted" Crawford, a wealthy Irish aeronautical engineer living in Los Angeles, confirms that his wife, Jennifer, is having an affair with police detective Robert Nunally.
 Confronting his wife, Crawford shoots her.

-Police are called, including Nunally, who enters the house cautiously, negotiating with Crawford for both to put down their guns.
+He calls the police, including Nunally, who enters the house cautiously, negotiating with Crawford for both to put down their guns.
 Crawford confesses he shot his wife.
-Recognizing the victim, and being subtly goaded by Crawford, Nunally becomes enraged and assaults him.
+Recognizing the victim and being subtly goaded by Crawford, Nunally becomes enraged and assaults him.
 Jennifer, despite her injuries, is not killed, but left in a coma.

 Crawford is arrested for attempted murder.

-Now in jail awaiting trial, Crawford engages in a battle of wits with rising star deputy district attorney William "Willy" Beachum, who considers the case an open-and-shut matter so agrees to go to trial immediately.
-Beachum is preparing to change over from criminal law to a corporate attorneyship at well-known law firm Wooton Sims and flirts with his future boss, Nikki Gardner.
+He signs a full confession and waives the right to an attorney, even though he will face the rising star deputy district attorney William "Willy" Beachum at trial.
+Beachum is about to take up a position at the prestigious law firm Wooton Sims and considers the case an open-and-shut matter.
+He discovers that Crawford's handgun could not have been used in the shooting because it does not match shell casings at the crime scene and, in fact, has not been fired.
+Yet, he proceeds with the trial on the strength of the signed confession.

-At the trial, Crawford acts as his own attorney, thereby matching himself, an untrained defendant, against a star prosecutor.
-Crawford informs the court that the arresting officer (Nunally) was having an affair with his wife, assaulted him during his arrest, and was present during his interrogation.
+At the trial, Crawford informs the court that the arresting officer, Nunally, was having an affair with his wife, assaulted him during his arrest, and was present during his interrogation.
 Crawford's confession is therefore ruled inadmissible as evidence, being, as the judge puts it, fruit of the poisonous tree.
-Beachum discovers that Crawford's handgun could not have been used in the shooting because it does not match shell casings at the crime scene and in fact has never been fired.
-This baffles police, since CCTV surveillance was in use during the shooting and until Crawford's arrest, during which time he did not leave the house.

 Nunally comes up with a scheme to plant false evidence to implicate Crawford, which Beachum rejects.

 With no new evidence to present, Beachum concedes the trial is lost, and Crawford is acquitted.
-Disgraced, Nunally commits suicide outside the court.

-Beachum's future with the prestigious law firm is now in tatters.
-However, he begins to see his DA job as a means to fight for justice for those such as Crawford's wife.
+Consequently, Nunally commits suicide outside the court, and Beachum loses his position at Wooton Sims.
+However, he begins to see his DA job as a means to fight for justice for such people as Jennifer.
 Crawford himself observes the change, commenting sarcastically that Beachum has "found God".
 This motivates Beachum to continue searching for evidence, almost obsessively.